DanielHolmelund/the-political-debate-in-britain-illuminated-through-quantitative-methods/content/text-analysis.md

 | doc 2 | 0 | 0.0008 | 1.58 | 0.005 |
 | doc 3 | 0.17 |0.003 | 0.52 | 0.006 |

 Notice how the term *minister* is now associated with low importance for every document in the corpus in contrary to previously.
 In the following, the TFIDF weighting scheme will be used to find important terms that describe the speeches conducted by each party.
-The analysis will be limited to a subset of the parties, namely the Liberal Democrat, Conservative, Labour, Scottish National Party, UK Independence Party and the Green Party (WordClouds for all parliaments can be found here).
-The WordClouds are depicted as follows:
+The analysis will be limited to a subset of the parties, namely the Liberal Democrat, Conservative, Labour, Scottish National Party, UK Independence Party and the Green Party.
+Instead of presenting all the TF-IDF weighted words as presented in the above term-document matrix, a common visualization method is the usage of WordClouds.
+A WordCloud usually consist of a subset of the words present in a document, and the size of the words is proportional with the TF-IDF weight.
+The WordClouds of the selected political parties are depicted as follows:

 Liberal Democrat             |  Conservative :-------------------------:|:-------------------------: